cashfree/cashfree-bank-validation-php/README.md

 The following kit contains the following functionalities:
     <ol>
-    <li> [getToken](https://dev.cashfree.com/api-reference/payouts-api#authorise): to get auth token to be used in all          following calls.
+    <li> [getToken](https://dev.cashfree.com/api-reference/payouts-api#authorise): to get the auth token to be used in all          following calls.
     <li> [verifyBankAccount](https://dev.cashfree.com/api-reference/payouts-api#bank-validation): to verify bank account.
     </ol>